Skiti/BreakMi/breakmi-app/README.md

 ### Fitbit Charge 2 Protocol (Charge 2 and its predecessors)

 Instructions for Eavesdropping:
-* Open the companion app
+* Open the Fitbit companion app
 * Make sure the BLE peripheral is currently connected to the app
 * Open BreakMi app
 * Detect the connected peripheral